-Often, however, it is just a few small strategy adjustments that can take your game from mediocre to amazing — from break-even to crushing it.
+Often, however, it is just a few small poker strategy adjustments that can take your game from mediocre to amazing — from break-even to crushing it.

 1. Think About Ranges, Not Hands

-Good players understand that player X will show up with this entire range of hands with various frequencies.
-They try and figure out those frequencies and then make the best play.
+Good players who have already gone through a few poker strategy articles understand that player X will show up with this entire range of hands with various frequencies.
+They don't focus on identifying a single winning hand, but they try and figure out those frequencies and then make the best play.

 2. Ditch Your Favorite Hand

 It makes sense to play it in some spots — late position, for instance, in an unopened pot.
 But it should almost always be folded in early position.

-If you currently have a favorite hand, that's fine — most people do.
-But don't give it preferential treatment and make bad plays with it.
+If you currently have some favourite starting hands, that's fine — most people do.
+But don't give them preferential treatment and make bad plays with it.

 3. Adopt a Consistent Strategy

-It is not okay suddenly to change things up (e.g. to open with -suited from early position) just because you are bored or tilted.
+It is not okay suddenly to change things up (e.g. to open with -suited from early position or turn yourself into a calling station) just because you are bored or tilted.

-All of your learning, experience and study over the years has given you a body of knowledge telling you how to play this game profitably.
-But it only actually matters if you apply it at the poker tables all the time.
-Every hand counts and every session counts.
+All of your learning, experience and study over the years has given you a body of knowledge telling you how to play Texas Hold 'Em.

 4. Always Have a Reason